 But her origin?
 In some ways, Angela began on a boardwalk date a long, long time ago.
 In other ways, she has the spirit of my mother and the spunk of my lost daughter.
 In other ways, she’s me, conveniently sex changed so that I can hide within her.

-The play didn’t being to really exist for me, though, until I saw Mallery Avidon’s play “Oh Guru, Guru, Guru or Why I Don’t Want to Go to Yoga Class With You” at the 2013 Humana Festival.
+The play didn’t begin to really exist for me, though, until I saw Mallery Avidon’s play “Oh Guru, Guru, Guru or Why I Don’t Want to Go to Yoga Class With You” at the 2013 Humana Festival.
 “Lightning and Jellyfish” doesn’t actually resemble “Guru” at all, but Avidon’s oddly shaped play gave me the confidence to try something structurally very different from anything I’d seen.

 Tone?
 The influence on tone goes as far back as the Arden Theatre Company’s production of the first half of Brian Friel’s “The Lovers” back in the 1990s (or, at least, what I remember feeling while watching it.)